petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-tool-reference.md

 </Appender>
 ```

-Here are some example log lines that include a tag for upgrade related lines:
+Here are some example log lines that include a tag for upgrade related-lines:

 ```
 ...